Louis Victor Meriadec de Rohan-Guémené: Later career

 In 1808, Rohan was appointed Inhaber (proprietor) of Infantry Regiment Nr.
 21. The previous Inhaber was Sigmund von Gemmingen-Hornberg who died, leaving the position vacant in 1807–1808.
 On 4 May 1809, Rohan was promoted to Feldmarschall-Leutnant at the start of the War of the Fifth Coalition.
 At the Battle of Eckmühl, he commanded a brigade consisting of 12 grenadier battalions and 16 guns in the I Reservekorps.
 In the Battle of Aspern-Essling on 21–22 May 1809, Rohan led a division in the IV Armeekorps under Franz Seraph of Orsini-Rosenberg.
 The division numbered over 10,000 men and included four infantry regiments, one Grenz infantry regiment, two light cavalry regiments, one landwehr battalion, one freikorps, and 22 guns organized in three artillery batteries.
 On the first day, IV Armeekorps assaulted the village of Essling without success.
 On the second day, Rosenberg's corps finally seized Essling in the afternoon, except for the granary.
 However, units of the French Imperial Guard recaptured the village.
 Napoleon was defeated, though at the cost of 26,700 Austrian casualties.
 French losses were roughly the same.

 At the Battle of Wagram on 5–6 July 1809, Rohan commanded a division in Rosenberg's reorganized IV Armeekorps.
 The division counted 5,368 infantry and 14 guns.
 It consisted of the Archduke Ludwig Infantry Regiment Nr.
 8, Koburg Infantry Regiment Nr.
 22, two landwehr battalions, and two artillery batteries.
 On the first day, the Austrian army repulsed the French attacks.
 On the second day, IV Armeekorps was driven back and Archduke Charles, Duke of Teschen ordered a retreat.
 Near the end of the fighting, Rohan was seriously wounded by a bullet in the abdomen.
 He retired from military service in 1810 and retired to his estate.
 He was succeeded as Inhaber of Infantry Regiment Nr.
 21 by Albert Gyulay.
 He died at Sychrov Castle on 10 December 1846.

 Titles and succession

-In 1802, he married his niece, Bertha de Rohan-Guéméné (1782–1841), the only daughter of his older brother, Charles.
+In 1802, he married his niece, Bertha de Rohan-Guémené (1782–1841), the only daughter of his older brother, Charles.